 Mailboxes for full-time faculty, part-time faculty, adjuncts, chairs, deans, and academic department staff are permanently relocated to room 1-107.
+Individual boxes at the Downtown Campus are located in room 104.
 Because of space limitations, there are no longer personal mailboxes for staff in administrative departments - all mail will be delivered to these departments by the Mail Services staff.

 To distribute material to the entire college community (full and part-time faculty, adjuncts, administration, and staff) you will need approximately 1450 copies:

-Leave 200 copies with the Mail Service staff to be forwarded to the Damon City Campus for distribution
+- Leave 275 copies with the Mail Service staff to be forwarded to the Downtown Campus for distribution

 Incoming packages are delivered directly to your department office.
 Please bring all outgoing packages to the Mail Center.

-What is the delivery schedule between the Brighton and Damon Campuses?
+- What is the delivery schedule between the Brighton and Downtown Campuses?

-Mail leaves the Brighton Campus for DCC at 11:00 am daily.
-Mail returning from DCC to Brighton will be picked up at 11:45 am.
-All mail is transported by the Shipping and Receiving Department.
+Mail leaves the Brighton Campus for the Downtown Campus at 11:00 am daily.
+Mail returning from the Downtown Campus to Brighton will be picked up at Noon.
+All mail is transported by the Central Receiving Department.

 All outgoing express/overnight letters and packages must be delivered to the Mail Center with the recipient's address and the value of the contents for insurance purposes by 2:00pm.

-ALL outgoing mail, including interoffice mail, should be placed in the gray collection box located outside the Mail Center at the Brighton Campus.
+All outgoing mail, including interoffice mail, should be placed in the gray collection box located outside the Mail Center at the Brighton Campus.
 Trays of mail or special mailings should be brought to the service counter inside.
-Outgoing mail is picked up twice daily in each department at both the Brighton and Damon Campuses.
+Outgoing mail is picked up once daily in each department at both the Brighton and Downtown Campuses.
 Outgoing mail leaves the Brighton Mail Center promptly at 3:00pm for the Postal Service.